fiinix/fiinix.github.io/_posts/2018/september/2018-09-23-can-i-change-my-charming-character.md

 These traits represent broad areas of my personality.
 Research has shown that these groupings of characteristics often occur together.

-Not always though, as a person is complex and nuances.
+Not always though, as a person is complex and nuances. *Look ma, I'm complex and nuances.*

 Another study looked at the genetics of the traits which suggests that traits such as Openness to experience are hereditable at 61 percent and Agreeableness and Neuroticism are at 41 percent.